norton120/pirate_baby/content/posts/replatforming.md

 ### Alternatives to Replatforming

 #### Refactoring
 This is very often the last thing engineers want to hear, and also very often the right answer.
 Code that is brittle and untested can be rewritten to be resiliant and trustworthy.
 Code that is slow can be redesigned to be fast.
 True hard-limits of the framework can be isolated and outsourced to other services, quality can be systematically improved.
-The catch to this is that the business needs to recognize and account for the refactoring cost, which is easier said than do
+The catch to this is that the business needs to recognize and account for the refactoring cost, which is often easier said than done.
+It is often oddly easier to get buy-in for a 12 month replatform project that will cost $3M than a

 ### When Replatforming is the Right Answer

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0MjYyODc5NiwtMjI3NjgxMDQwLC0xNT
+eyJoaXN0b3J5IjpbNTIxNTUyNDE0LC0yMjc2ODEwNDAsLTE1Mz
-MyMjMyOTAyLC0xNjY0NzI2Nzg0LC0zNzA3ODAxMDcsLTE2MDQx
+IyMzI5MDIsLTE2NjQ3MjY3ODQsLTM3MDc4MDEwNywtMTYwNDEz
-MzAwOTcsNzA4OTQxOTQ4XX0=
+MDA5Nyw3MDg5NDE5NDhdfQ==
 -->